Gencutedawg/Gencutedawg-ReadMe/README.md

   </a>
 </div>

-Feel free to hit me up if you want to collab or chat about anything related to programming and life in general! ❤️
+Feel free to hit me up if you want to collab or chat about anything related to programming and/or life in general! ❤️